 - Regulatory duties fall to two separate entities, the Kansas Lottery and the Kansas Racing and Gaming Commission

-- The Lottery will handle applications and the day-to-day
+- The Lottery handles applications and the day-to-day

-- The KRGC will be the official regular, setting rules, conducting background checks, and the like)
+- The KRGC is the official regulator, setting rules, conducting background checks, and the like

 - To participate in Kansas online sports betting you must be physically present inside the state of Kansas.
 Geolocation technology will be required for all mobile apps and sports betting websites to prove the bettors location.

-- There will be a maximum of 12 online sportsbooks in Kansas.
+- There can be a maximum of 12 online sportsbooks in Kansas.
 Each of the four commercial casinos in Kansas are each eligible to host 3 online sports betting skins on their license.

-- Betting on college sports, and Kansas college sports specifically is allowed.
+- Betting on college sports, including basketball, NCAA football, and others, and Kansas college sports specifically is allowed.

 - The sports betting tax rate for Kansas has been set at a very reasonable 10%.